Witchfinder General-1968

 Grade: A-

-Though Taste of Fear (1961) is a Hammer Production, a British film company known for hefty offerings in the horror genre, the film plays more like an intense and chilling thriller with a Gothic, ghostly feel rather than a full-throttled horror display.
+Though Taste of Fear (1961) is a Hammer Production, a British film company known for its heavy horror offerings, it plays more like an intense and chilling thriller with a Gothic, ghostly feel than a full-throttled horror display.

-The title was changed for US marketing purposes to Scream of Fear and neither the US nor the UK title quite works, both lacking the appropriate pizzazz that the film warrants.
-The result is a razor edge spellbinder with marvelous cinematography and more than a few surprise twists.
+The title was changed for US marketing purposes to Scream of Fear, and neither the US nor the UK title quite works, lacking the appropriate pizzazz that the film warrants.

 The action gets off to an exciting start as a female body is suddenly discovered in the waters of coastal Italy; a young woman has taken her own life by drowning.

-Soon after a wheelchair-bound heiress, Penny Appleby (Susan Strasberg) arrives at her father’s estate in the lavish French Riviera to bond with her new stepmother, Jane (Ann Todd), and await her father’s return from vacation.
+Soon after, a heiress who uses a wheelchair, Penny Appleby (Susan Strasberg), arrives at her father’s estate in the lavish French Riviera to bond with her new stepmother, Jane (Ann Todd), and await her father’s return from vacation.

 It is explained that the deceased woman was a close friend of Penny’s.

-Penny distrusts her stepmother immensely but is not sure why since the woman is more than accommodating during her stay.
+Penny distrusts her stepmother immensely but is unsure why since the woman is more than accommodating during her stay.

 Immediately, strange events begin to occur at a rapid rate, most notably seeing her father’s corpse in odd places around the house and the grounds.
-The body disappears when Penny calls for help leaving the members of the household questioning her sanity and Penny starting to agree.
+The body disappears when Penny calls for help, leaving the household members questioning her sanity and Penny starting to agree.

-She befriends the handsome family chauffeur, Robert (Ronald Lewis), and the pair become determined to figure out what is going on.
+She befriends the handsome family chauffeur, Robert (Ronald Lewis), and the pair are determined to figure out what is happening.

-Cleverly, the audience knows that something is amiss but not what the entire puzzle will add up to, which is a great part of the viewing pleasure.
+Cleverly, the audience knows something is amiss but not what the entire puzzle will add to, which is an excellent part of the viewing pleasure.
 Director Seth Holt enjoys toying with his viewers, keeping them guessing at every dark turn.

-The biggest questions are these: If Penny’s father is dead where is the body being hidden?
+The biggest questions are these: If Penny’s father is dead, where is the body being hidden?
 Who is responsible and why?
 Why does Jane leave the house for drives every night?
-What does the family doctor (Christopher Lee) have to do with the story?
+What does the family doctor (Christopher Lee) do with the story?

-The best visual aspect of Taste of Fear is the black-and-white cinematography.
-This quality adds foreboding and brooding elements during the entire short running time of eighty minutes.
+The best visual aspect of Taste of Fear is the black-and-white cinematography, which adds foreboding and brooding elements throughout the film’s short running time of eighty minutes.

-The grand estate with its creepy nooks and crannies provides plenty of prop potential.
-A grand piano that seems to play by itself is pivotal to the story as is a murky pool, shockingly deep and unkempt for such a residence.
+The grand estate with creepy nooks and crannies provides plenty of prop potential.
+A grand piano that seems to play by itself is pivotal to the story, as is a murky pool, shockingly deep and unkempt for such a residence.
 Finally, the mansion boathouse that may or may not contain lit candles takes center stage during the film.

 The storytelling is quick-paced and robust, never dragging.
-Layers unfold as the story progresses, but instead of overkill, the developments are necessary as the conclusion comes into view.
+Layers unfold as the story progresses, but the developments are necessary instead of overkill as the conclusion comes into view.

-Assumptions as to which character’s motivations are devious begin to unravel.
-The illustrious dialogue crackles with spunk so that by the time we figure out what is going on we scratch our heads in disbelief finally surrendering to the film’s manipulations.
+Assumptions about which character’s motivations are devious begin to unravel.
+The illustrious dialogue crackles with spunk, and by the time we figure out what is going on, we scratch our heads in disbelief, finally surrendering to the film’s manipulations.

-Where Taste of Fear falters slightly is only when an attempt to make the story completely add up is pondered.
-Liberties must be taken, happily so, as what could be deemed silly or superfluous instead results in thrilling fun.
+Taste of Fear falters slightly when an attempt to make the story ultimately add up is pondered.
+Liberties must be taken happily so, as what could be deemed silly or superfluous instead results in thrilling fun.

-Only once or twice I thought the setup was too contrived, but just as quickly tabled the inquisition instead of choosing to revel in the story.
+Once or twice, I thought the setup was too contrived, but I just as quickly tabled the inquisition instead of choosing to revel in the story.

 The more than adequate cast performs their roles with professionalism and energy, always careful to make the unbelievable believable.
-Any film starring the legendary Christopher Lee is worthy of praise despite the actor only has a supporting role.
+Any film starring the legendary Christopher Lee is worthy of praise, even if the actor only has a supporting role.

-Justice is eventually served though as his character becomes central to the plot.
+Justice is eventually served, though, as his character becomes central to the plot.

-A fun fact is that Lee was quoted as saying: “Taste of Fear was the best film that I was in that Hammer ever made.
+A fun fact is that Lee said, “Taste of Fear was the best film I was in that Hammer ever made.
 It had the best director, the best cast, and the best story.”
-This is not to be easily dismissed given the actor’s catalog of treasures.
+Given the actor’s catalog of treasures, this is not to be easily dismissed.

-A forgotten delight, Taste of Fear (1961) is a prime example of a film that does everything correctly.
+A forgotten delight, Taste of Fear (1961), is a prime example of a film that does everything correctly.

-An excellent story, Gothic gloominess, and a foray for Hammer Production company into the then-new genre of the psychological thriller.
-The piece is never over-the-top and is a production sure to make Hitchcock himself quite impressed.
+It is an excellent story, Gothic gloominess, and a foray for Hammer Production company into the new psychological thriller genre.
+The piece is never over-the-top and is a production sure to impress Hitchcock himself.

 Never Take Sweets from a Stranger-1960